Understanding your health

 Strength and stability The ability of your muscles to support the joint

-Intervention Objective
+Intervention Goal

-Knee mobilization Reduce pain, improve movement
+Knee mobilization To reduce pain and improve movement

-Motor control exercises Rehabilitate knee movements
+Motor control exercises Retrain knee movements

 Muscle strengthening Develop strength and stability